Sylviawzy/Sylviawzy.github.io/index.md

 In 2019, I graduated from the [Harvard Graduate School of Education](https://www.gse.harvard.edu/) with a Master of Education degree.
 My research focuses on **the role of the sociocognitive model in the development of language and literacy skills from early childhood to (pre-)adolescence**.
 I received my dual bachelor's degrees in [English Linguistics](http://www.wwx.tsinghua.edu.cn/publish/fdllen/index.html) and [Economics](http://www.sem.tsinghua.edu.cn/en/) from [Tsinghua University](http://www.tsinghua.edu.cn/publish/thu2018en/) in 2018.

-I have provided research assistance for the design and evaluation of multiple large-scale randomized controlled trials (RCTs) aimed at enhancing children's language and literacy development in relatively low-resource areas in both United States and China.
+I have provided research assistance for the design and evaluation of multiple large-scale randomized control trials (RCTs) aimed at enhancing children's language and literacy development in relatively low-resource areas in both United States and China.
 The projects I have been involved in consist of：
 - [Model of Reading Engagement (MORE)](https://www.readslab.org/more-study) from the [READS Lab](https://www.readslab.org/) at Harvard University
 - Global Learner Project at [Language for Learning Research Group](https://projects.iq.harvard.edu/uccelli) at Harvard University
 - [Catalyzing Comprehension through Debates and Discussion project (CCDD)](https://ccdd.serpmedia.org/) within the IES-funded RCT of the [Word Generation](https://wordgen.serpmedia.org/) academic language and reading curriculum